 Females: Ages 18 months to 21 years

 A vaccine made from small proteins specific to gliomas will be given in combination with an experimental drug called Poly-ICLC, which boosts the immune system.
-Both will be given by subcutaneous injections at 3-week intervals for the first 24 weeks.
+The vaccine will be given by subcutaneous injection, and the Poly-ICLC will be given by intramuscular injection in close proximity to the vaccine injection site.
+Both will be given at 3-week intervals for the first 24 weeks.
 Responding patients may continue receiving vaccines every 6 weeks for up to 2 years.
 Physical examinations, blood testing, and MRI scans will be performed periodically.